AhmadAL-Quraan/Python-Scripts/Website Blocker/README.md

 * facebook.com
 * youtube.com

-The script will add entries like:
+The script will add entries like to the hosts file:
 ```bash
 127.0.0.1 facebook.com
 127.0.0.1 www.facebook.com